ServiceStackApps/HttpBenchmarks/README.md

 separate production settings with private connection strings and OAuth keys, whilst maintaining different public development environment optimized for requiring minimal infrastructure dependencies.

-In this case [httpbenchmarks.servicestack.net](https://httpbenchmarks.servicestack.net/) is running on AWS with a [PostgreSQL RDS](http://aws.amazon.com/rds/postgresql/) database backend, whilst during development we've opted for using an SQLite database which can be run locally without requiring users to have access to a PostgreSQL instance.
+In this case httpbenchmarks.servicestack.net was running on AWS with a [PostgreSQL RDS](http://aws.amazon.com/rds/postgresql/) database backend, whilst during development we've opted for using an SQLite database which can be run locally without requiring users to have access to a PostgreSQL instance.